 - Enter an Init SQL value in the Edit Connection Pool Advanced Attributes page in the Administration Console.
 For more information, click the Help button in the Administration Console. - Specify the --initsql option in the asadmin create-jdbc-connection-pool command.
-For more information, see create-jdbc-connection-pool(1). - Specify the init-sql option in the asadmin set command.
-For example: asadmin set
+For more information, see create-jdbc-connection-pool(1).

-'''

 domain1.resources.jdbc-connection-pool.DerbyPool.init-sql="sql-string"

-'''